Venomalia/DolphinTextureExtraction-tool/README.md

 Launch `DolphinTextureExtraction tool.exe` and
 Follow the instructions of the application

+### Drag and Drop
+Drop a folder on the `DolphinTextureExtraction tool.exe`, output to the same place only with a "~" in front of the folder.

 ### Command-line
 - **Syntax:** `EXTRACT "Input" "Output" -mip`
    > Extracts all textures and their mipmaps textures.